-Bitcoin ATMs have come a long way and are now fully compliant with all of the rules and regulations.
-AML and KYC regulations have mandated stricter measures for identity verification and the end result is that you can buy or sell Bitcoin without having to worry about losing your funds.
-Bitcoin ATMs provide this functionality and it is more familiar than using an online exchange.
+Bitcoin ATMs have come a long way and are now fully compliant with all rules and regulations.
+AML and KYC regulations have mandated stricter measures for identity verification, and the result is that you can buy or sell Bitcoin without worrying about losing your funds.
+Bitcoin ATMs provide this functionality, and it is more familiar than using an online exchange.
 You can also exchange directly for cash which is a nice touch.

 Other steps might be required at a Bitcoin ATM.
 For example, to access your digital wallet, a biometric scanner will check your fingerprints to approve your transaction.
 The scanner will also verify the QR code issued for the transaction before moving further in the process.
-Although a user’s personal information is kept private, the user’s identity is verified before the completion of a transaction.
+Although a user’s personal information is kept private, the user’s identity is verified before completing a transaction.

 #2 - Convenience & Ease

-People are familiar with using ATMs.
-It’s a short step to build ATMs designed to purchase and sell Bitcoin.
-Coupled with many innovations with regard to the interface and identity verification process, it's easy to use.
+People are familiar with using ATMs, it's a short step to build ATMs designed to purchase and sell Bitcoin.
+Coupled with many innovations concerning the interface and identity verification process, it's easy to use.